mactrem/com-tiles/packages/spec/README.md

 in the data section.
 Offset and size are encoded as unsigned integers in the little-endian order.
 With the defaults a map tile can have a maximum size of 4 GB and an offset of 1 TB.
 The number of bytes for the offset can be defined via the `tileOffsetBytes` property in the metadata document.
 For a planet scale vector tileset (zoom 0-14) the index is about 3 GB in size, which is to large to download the index as a whole.
 To make the index streamable, so that only parts of the index can be fetched, the index is divided into `index fragments`.
 The number of index entries per fragment is defined via the `aggregationCoefficient` property in the metadata document.
--> NumberOfIndexRecordsPerFragment =  4^aggregationCoefficient
+For quadtree based TileMatrixCRS like WebMercatorQuad it's recommended to be power of 4 -> NumberOfIndexRecordsPerFragment =  4^aggregationCoefficient.
 The aggregationCoefficient is defined for every zoom level and has a default value of 6 which means 4096 index entries are aggregated.
 The boundaries of a tileset are defined via a `TileMatrix` in the metadata document.
 Depending on the tileset boundaries a index fragment can be a sparse or dense fragment.
 The order of how the index fragments are arranged the index can be defined with the `fragmentOrdering` property.
 The order of how the index entries within an index fragment are arranged can be defined with the `tileOrdering`.